OpenProphetLabGMBH/protopie_py_bridge_examples/python_mqtt_bridge/README.md

    ./<connect_bin> --port 9981 # 9981 is the proto pie connect's default port used through out the system.
    ```

-## How does the translation from MQTT messages to ppConnect's socktio messages and vice versa happens?
+## How are the relations between MQTT messages and ppConnect's socktio messages defined?

+Without touching the code/script.
 > Explanation TBD

 ## Running the script/application